 "Also, market participants are closely tracking the upcoming OPEC+ JMMC (Joint Ministerial Monitoring Committee) meeting and the EU (European Union) embargo on refined products," Staunovo said.

 The Organization of the Petroleum Exporting Countries (OPEC) and their allies, including Russia, are collectively known as OPEC+.

 The OPEC+ ministerial panel meeting on Feb.
 1 is likely to endorse the oil producer group's current output levels, OPEC+ sources said.

-Global economic growth is forecast to barely move above 2 per cent this year, a Reuters poll of economists showed, suggesting that a further downgrade is possible.
+Global economic growth is forecast to barely move above 2 per cent this year, a Reuters poll of economists showed, suggesting a further downgrade is possible.
 That was at odds with widespread optimism in markets since the beginning of the year.

 (Additional reporting by Ahmad Ghaddar in London and Jeslyn Lerh in Singapore; Editing by David Goodman, Kirsten Donovan, Jane Merriman and David Gregorio)